cepthomas/Nebulator/DocFiles/ScriptApi.md

 ### Devices and Protocols
 Midi and OSC are supported by Nebulator (or at least reasonable subsets).
 Devices are specified in the settings file:

 - MidiIn: Midi in port name you have available.
 - MidiOut: Midi out port name you have available.
 - OscIn: Local port number.
 - OscOut: As `127.0.0.1:1234` where `127.0.0.1` is the endpoint IP and `1234` is the port number.
 - Vkey: Virtual keyboard, handled internally.

-The help button will show you the devices on your computer.
+The Settings... menu will show you the devices on your computer.

 Since the built-in Windows GM player sounds terrible, there are a couple of options for playing midi locally:

 - Replace it with [virtualmidisynth](https://coolsoft.altervista.org/en/virtualmidisynth) and your favorite soundfont.
 - If you are using a DAW for sound generation, you can use a virtual midi loopback like [loopMIDI](http://www.tobias-erichsen.de/software/loopmidi.html) to send to it.

 ### Musical Notes
-Note groups are specified by strings like "1 4 6 b13" using `CreateNotes("FOO", "1 4 6 b13")`.
+Note groups are specified by strings like `"1 4 6 b13"` using `CreateNotes("FOO", "1 4 6 b13")`.

-Notes (single) and note groups (chords, scales) are specified in several ways:
+Notes (single) and note groups (chords, scales) are referenced in several ways:
 - "F4" - Named note with octave.
-- "F4.o7" - Named chord from [ScriptDefinitions](ScriptDefinitions).
+- "F4.o7" - Named chord from [Chords](#musicdefinitions/chords) in the key of middle F.
-- "F4.Aeolian" - Named scale from [ScriptDefinitions](ScriptDefinitions).
+- "F4.Aeolian" - Named scale from [Scales](#musicdefinitions/scales).
-- "F4.FOO" - Custom chord or acale created with `CreateNotes()`.
+- "F4.FOO" - Custom chord or scale created with `CreateNotes()` see above
-- SideStick - Drum name from [ScriptDefinitions](ScriptDefinitions).
+- SideStick - Drum name from [Drums](#musicdefinitions/generalmididrums).
 - 57 - Simple midi note number.

 ## Directives

-### Include()
+### Include
 ```c#
 Include("utils.neb");
 ```